BeanTheAlien/GhostScript/README.md

 - Added config reading.
 Updated `infinite_buffering` breaking in infinite loops accordingly.
 (15/12/2025)
 - Fixed an assignment to constant error.
 (15/12/2025)
 - Removed negative check in parsing for error fixing.
 (16/12/2025)
+- HOTFIX: the negative numbers hotfix should (hopefully) fix [#10](https://github.com/BeanTheAlien/GhostScript/issues/10).
+This fix needs to be tested.
+(16/12/2025)

 # Roadmap
 - Further variable support.